Best Face Mask of 2021

 When wearing a mask, it can be hard not to become overly aware of your breathing.
 Too much hot air in the mask can be panic-inducing or just straight-up annoying, so we scored masks higher in this metric when they could move air effectively and efficiently.

 Cotton is known for its breathability, and cotton masks are no exception in this department.
 The BeatBasic face mask is a top contender in this arena.
 Between its shape and the adjustable nose bridge wire, the air flows down the mask, keeping it from overheating.
-The disposable SUDILO and Perry Ellis offer a pleated design that helps create extra room for breathability.
+The Perry Ellis offers a pleated design that helps create extra room for breathability.

-An ill-fitting mask affects not only comfort but also protection.
-If the mask is too large and falls off the wearer's nose, the fit compromises its ability to provide protection.
+If your mask is too large and falls off your nose, its ability to provide protection will be compromised.
 And if it's too small, the discomfort may lead you to remove it prematurely.
-Both of these things defeat the purpose of wearing the mask in the first place.
+Both of these things defeat the purpose of wearing a mask in the first place.

 Some masks in our test suite sit a little far off the face, while others are too tight.
 We found that the best fitting masks have a combination of an adjustable nose bridge wire and ear straps.
 Our top performers in this category are the WeddingStar and BAGGUU.